-Fotografiska New York has been taking visitors on a journey through Swedish photography for nearly five years inside the historic Gramercy building dating back to the 1890s, but New Yorkers will soon have to say goodbye to the museum’s stunning exterior.
+Fotografiska New York has been taking visitors on a journey through Swedish photography for nearly five years inside the historic Gramercy building dating back to the 1890s, but New Yorkers will unfortunately have to say goodbye to the museum’s stunning exterior.

 An announcement from the museum reads: